refinedev/refine/documentation/docs/guides-concepts/contributing/index.md

 Refine is a monorepo with multiple packages and examples.
 To make sure we're keeping things clean and in order, we're using couple of tools to enforce a good development experience.

+### Linting & Formatting

+We are using [biome](https://biomejs.dev) for linting & formatting across the repository.

+We suggest using [biome VSCode extension](https://biomejs.dev/reference/vscode/) to handle linting & formatting on your local environment to avoid unexpected failures on CI.

 ### Commit Convention

 Commit messages are essential to keep everything clear in our development process.
 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to keep our commit messages consistent and easy to understand.